ciflikli/css/content/intro.md

 ### Will there be freebies for everyone?

-In the form of tote bags and t-shirts featuring our awesome event logo.
+In the form of tote bags and t-shirts commemorating the occasion.

 ### What about prize packs for the first-place team?